LimeChain/gosemble-research/docs/2-go-to-wasm.md

 |______________________|
 ```

-* **Stack**
-    * managed by the compiler
-    * elastic
-    * one stack per *goroutine*

-* **Heap**
-    * allocated by the memory allocator and collected by the garbage collector
-    * it is not an entity and there is no linear containment of memory that defines heap memory
-    * any memory reserved for application use in the process space is available for heap memory allocation

 The Go Compiler decides (via escape analysis) when a value should be allocated on heap memory.
+The objects in the heap
+are allocated by memory allocators and collected by garbage collectors.

+Most of the function arguments, return values, and local variables of function calls are allocated on the stack, which is managed by the compiler.
 When it comes down to passing pointers (sharing down), typically allocations are on the stack.
-On the other hand, returning pointers (sharing up) typically allocate are on heap memory.
+On the other hand, returning pointers (sharing up) typically allocate on heap memory.

 Allocations on heap memory also occur when the value is:
 * returned as a result of a function execution and is referenced
 * too large to find on the stack
 * with unknown size at compile time and the compiler does not know what to do with it

+Memory management generally consists of three components - program, allocator and collector.
+Whenever the program requests memory, it requests it through the memory allocator, which initialises the corresponding memory to the heap.

 ```
    Mutator (Process)